6 Days in Dubai, United Arab Emirates

 Rise high from the hot desert sand, Dubai is exemplary to the city of the future and home to architectural masterpieces and mind-blowing achievements.
 The ascending popularity of Dubai among tourists in recent years is due to its inexhaustible range of attractions and uncompromised award-winning hospitality and tourism standards.
 The lavish, sunlit and splendidly photogenic city offers you an opportunity to enjoy the astonishing skyline, fabulous beaches, breathtaking natural scenery, and world record-breaking attractions.
 Enchanting conjunction of flashing ultra-modern city and the mysterious Arab desert ways, Dubai is a top destination to visit.
 A place like no other where anyone can find exciting experiences that will create unforgettable memories for a lifetime.

-It is recommended to buy tickets to the main attractions in advance.
-Not only because they are very popular but also due to the Coronavirus restrictions.
+It is recommended to buy tickets to the main attractions in advance to ensure entrance.

 Public Transportation in Dubai